bacteria · enumeration device · VNBC · rapid testing · on-site · labeling · CMOS sensor

 +

-At present, only the number of common viable bacteria and the number of dead bacteria (damaged bacteria) as indicators of microbial contamination can be recognized.
-To determine different types of bacteria, it is necessary to apply a test method that is specific to the respective type.
+Currently, Bactester can only detect the total number of common viable bacteria and the number of dead or damaged bacteria as indicators of microbial contamination.
+To identify specific types of bacteria, a type-specific testing method must be applied.

-It seems that some fluorescent reagents to distinguish types of bacteria are available from reagent companies, but they are still in verification stage
+Some fluorescent reagents capable of distinguishing bacterial types are reportedly available from reagent suppliers, but they are still in the verification stage.

 +